 “For years, gluten-free labels have gone unregulated, putting our gluten-free community in danger,” said Alice Bast, President of NFCA.
 “We applaud the FDA for finally publishing a standard definition of gluten-free.”

-The new regulations state that a food must contain less than 20 parts per million (ppm) of gluten in order to bear a “gluten-free” label.
+The new regulations, which went into effect on August 5, 2014, state that a food must contain less than 20 parts per million (ppm) of gluten in order to bear a “gluten-free” label.
 Researchers support less than 20 ppm as a safe threshold for a product to be consumed by individuals with celiac disease and other gluten-related disorders.

 “Evidence-based research conclusively supports the 20 ppm level as a safety threshold for gluten-free products,” said Dr. Alessio Fasano, Director of the Center for Celiac Research at MassGeneral Hospital for Children in Boston.
 “We welcome the new FDA regulations, which will bring us in line with gluten-free labeling regulations for millions of people around the world.”

 While the new regulations are a welcome change in the gluten-free community, many individuals with celiac disease and non-celiac gluten sensitivity may be confused by what constitutes a “gluten-free” product.